Steppe eagle: Size

-The steppe eagle is large and impressive raptor and quite a large eagle.
+The steppe eagle is a large and impressive raptor and quite a large eagle.
 However, as a member of the genus Aquila, it is fairly medium-sized.
 Females can range to 15% larger with greater dimorphism by weight, which is more pronouncedly dimorphic than by linear dimensions.
 Total length can range from 60 to 89 cm in fully-grown steppe eagles.
 Wingspan in full grown eagles of this species is very variable, with the smallest steppe eagles spanning as little as 165 to 174 cm while the largest ones can reportedly span up to 250 to 262 cm.
 Although some sources list the maximum wingspan as only 214 or 216 cm, the maximum wing dimensions were apparently confirmed for the most massive steppe eagles (i.e. from Altai).
 Body mass, like wingspan, as reported is also fairly variable.
 Steppe eagles weighed for a Russia handbook were found to scale from 2.5 to 3.5 kg in males while in females weights reported to range from 2.3 to 4.9 kg.
 Elsewhere, the minimum full-grown weights for smaller western eagles (formerly subspecies A. n. orientalis) were 2 kg for the smallest males while the heaviest females were found to have attained a weight around 3.9 kg, while weights in the eastern part of the breeding range are around 20% heavier.
 In one sample of steppe eagles of possibly varied origins, males weighed a mean of 2.48 kg and females a mean of 3.56 kg.
 Wintering eagles of the species in southern Africa weighed a mean of 3.02 kg in a sample of four.
 In Saudi Arabia, 21 steppe eagles at one study site weighed a mean of 3.28 kg while 27 eagles at another study site there weighed a mean of 3.45 kg.
 Unpublished weights from Israel were much lower at a reported mean of 2.11 kg, as in other raptors during passage migration in Israel, weight loss may be significant relative to the other seasons.
 Steppe eagles diagnosed as from the smaller-bodied, western part of the breeding range weighed a mean of 2.46 kg in 13 males and a mean of just under 3 kg in a sample of 18 females while the mean weight of larger, eastern breeding bird was listed as 3.01 kg in 2 males and 3.57 kg in 2 females.
 The maximum cited weight for steppe eagle males in the wild is 4.6 kg while that for females is 5.5 kg.
 Among standard measurements, the wing chord can measure from 510 to 610 mm in males and from 536 to 640 mm in females.
 The tail may measure from 238 to 295 mm in both sexes and the tarsus may be from 85 to 96 mm in males and from 92 to 98 mm in females, both fairly short for the size of the eagle (although its cousin fossil speciea, A. nipaloides, was apparently even shorter legged).
 Wing chord length averaged 536 mm and 566 mm in males and females in a study, respectively.
 The huge gape of a steppe eagle is from 49 to 60.8 mm wide, with an average of 53.1 and 55.3 mm in males and females, respectively, while the gape length is 40 to 49.7 mm, averaging 44.3 and 45.8 mm in the two sexes.
 The hallux claw, the enlarged killing talon on the rear foot of essentially all accipitrids measures from 28.3 to 36.8 mm, averaging 33.8 mm, in males from 31.8 to 40.5 mm, averaging 36 mm, in females.
 As in the tawny eagle and imperial eagles, the talon size is modest, whereas most species in the golden eagle clade are markedly larger clawed relative to their size.